Have you ever wondered what exactly happens inside the digital and design teams of an integrated marketing agency?

 - Mix two large eggs in a jug and add to pan

-- Once it looks like an omelet, add toppings such as cheese, spinach etc.
+- Once it looks like an omelette, add toppings such as cheese, spinach etc.

 - Expertly fold onto plate and eat.